 - Center Class

-This is a multi-racial group targeted at mobilizing white people, including calling them in from wherever they are in their learning process.
+Please note: This is a multi-racial group, including white people called in from wherever they are in their learning process.
 Therefore, we welcome multiple strategies of engagement, relying on mutual support to guide us all to ever deeper levels of analysis, commitment, and action.
 Unlearning white supremacy is a complex, multi-layered, life-long task.
-For some white people raised with a “colorblind” ideology, engaging with CU-SURJ may present a first first opportunity to have frank conversations about race.
+For some white people raised with a “colorblind” ideology, engaging with CU-SURJ may present a first opportunity to have frank conversations about race.
 In this context, reactions that are potentially toxic or re-traumatizing to those who have suffered race-based violence could surface.
 These include microaggressions, defensiveness, unskilled wording, confusion, and blatantly racist beliefs.
 We see it as part of our work to call in white people in so that they can be more effective accomplices.
-More Info

 This is a collective project, and we welcome feedback so that we can keep learning together.
 Please email: firstname.lastname@example.org